redfin/react-server/docs/data-proposal.md

       }
     });
 ```
 1. The call to `setState` triggers a change event to be fired from the Store.
 If the Store is a child of a parent Store, then the change event is propagated up to the root.
-At the root, the change event for the Store has a handler that will bundle the Root State and pass it over to the Root Component.
+At the root, the change event for the Store has a handler that will bundle the Root State and pass it over to the Root Element.

-1. The Root Component will pass down subparts of the State to its children, who will pass down subparts to their children, and the current State will be rendered.
+1. The Root Element will pass down subparts of the State to its children, who will pass down subparts to their children, and the current State will be rendered.

 # Rough API

-## Actions
+## `Actions`

 I think we should actually just use the [Actions from refluxjs](https://github.com/spoike/refluxjs#creating-actions).
 They are easy to create, they have an awesome pattern for child actions that fire on completion or error, and they are just functions.

-The only change I would propose is just aliasing `TritonData.createActions` to `Reflux.createActions`.
+The only change I would propose is just aliasing `Actions.createActions` to `Reflux.createActions`.

 ## Stores

-### `Store`
+### `Stores`

-Store is a JS class for holding data that can be used on its own or extended.
+`Stores` is a JS helper for creating Store Factory functions.
+Stores are for holding data.
+Note that a Store is a Reflux Store instance.

 ```
 // in MyStore.js
-class MyStore extends Store {
+module.exports = Stores.createStoreFactory({
   myFunc() {
     console.log("here is a custom function");
   }
-};

-module.exports = MyStore;
+});

 // in MyPage.js